DerflaNehc/PythonPractice/ReadMe.txt

-This is my repo for python practice problems
+This is my repo for python practice problems from the book "EPI python"